drupalprojects/devel/README.txt

 Macro module has moved to http://drupal.org/project/macro.

+Some nifty drush integration ships with devel and devel_generate.
+See drush help for details.

 COMPATIBILITY NOTES
 ==================
 - Modules that use AHAH may have incompatibility with the query log and other footer info.
 Consider setting $GLOBALS['devel_shutdown'] = FALSE in order to avoid issues.